wware/gimbal-delta/cmodel/README.md

 One can now construct a 12-dimensional vector of partial derivatives defined for any point in the twelve-space `A, B, C, La, Lb, Lc` of parameters.
 We want to find the point in 12-space where all twelve partial derivatives are zero, indicating a minimum square error.

-It won't be practical to find a closed form for `dX/dparam`, so I'll need to iterate a [Newton's method](https://en.wikipedia.org/wiki/Newton%27s_method) or [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent) or whatever to solve this.
+Because the `trilaterate` function is so copmliczted, it won't be practical to find a closed form for `dE/dparam`.
+I'll need to iterate a [Newton's method](https://en.wikipedia.org/wiki/Newton%27s_method) or [gradient descent](https://en.wikipedia.org/wiki/Gradient_descent) or whatever to solve this.